Become a Poll Worker

 • Closing the polls

 Election Inspectors are compensated for their time working at the polling place and for attending training sessions.
-The current pay is $10/hour for Election Inspectors, $11/hour for Chief Inspectors and $10.50/hour for Assistant Chief Inspectors.
 Polls are open from 7:00 a.m. to 8:00 p.m.
-Poll workers can generally work a full day (from 6:30 a.m. to 9:00 p.m.), however if enough poll workers are available a split shift may be possible.
+Poll workers can generally work a full day (from 6:30 a.m. to whenever the election duties are completed after 8:00 p.m.), however if enough poll workers are available a split shift may be possible

 The Wisconsin Election Commission has provided a Frequently Asked Question section regarding poll workers.
 Please scroll down, after clicking on the above link to Election Inspectors/Poll Workers.